Why are you using a sliding scale?

 What do I do if my dog/cat seems painful after surgery?

-Contact us at [email protected] or call 510-215-9300; or contact your local ER.
+Contact us at [email protected], call us at 510-215-9300, or contact your local ER.
 Make sure you bring your take-home paperwork with you.

 My dog/cat has other issues: umbilical hernia/cherry eye/undescended testicle/dewclaws/retained teeth.
 Can you help?